borough11/Draw-ADMembership/README.md

 4. Run Draw-ADMembership.ps1 -LookupMember "person.name" Or Draw-ADMembership.ps1 -LookupMember "ad group name"

-## Draw-ADGroupMember2.ps1
+~~## Draw-ADGroupMember2.ps1~~

-This script will import the required modules and function and then output an HTML file containing a diagram and datagrid of the groups that are members of the -LookupMember, starting at the -Domain passed into to the script.
+~~This script will import the required modules and function and then output an HTML file containing a diagram and datagrid of the groups that are members of the -LookupMember, starting at the -Domain passed into to the script.~~ not uploaded yet

 ### How can I use this?!